EhabShahat/MKexam/EASTER_EGG.md

 ## Secret Feature: Blocked Entries Management

-This is a hidden admin feature accessible at `/eg` that allows super admins to block exam attempts by student name or IP address.
+This is a hidden admin feature accessible at `/eg` that allows super admins to block exam attempts by student name, IP address, or mobile number.

 ### 🔐 Access